Outdoor Fun

 Catch the sunset at Mount Bonnell.
 Photo Credit: Catherine Parker

-Texas offers a lot of outdoor spaces between the parks and the small town destinations.
+Texas offers a lot of outdoor spaces between the parks and the small-town destinations.
 But that doesn’t mean you can’t spend your Spring Break exploring one of the Texas cities.
-Each offer lots of activities, like museums, urban parks along with dining and lodging for every need or desire.
+Each offers lots of activities, like museums and urban parks, along with dining and lodging for every need or desire.

 Houston

-As the fourth largest city in the U.S., it is one of the top destinations in Texas for Spring Breaks, especially for the culture hounds.
-Travelers will find some of the top museums in the state in Houston along with a NASA visitor center and many urban parks.
+As the fourth largest city in the U.S., Houston is one of the top destinations in Texas for Spring Breaks, especially for culture hounds.
+Travelers will find some of the top museums in the state, from art to natural history.

 Austin

-Known as the live music capital of Texas, it hosts the wildly popular South X Southwest Music and Media Festival.
+Known as the live music capital of Texas, it hosts the wildly popular South X Southwest Music and Media Festival in March.
 Anchored in the entertainment district of downtown, families can still visit Austin without running into huge crowds.
 Just skip downtown during Spring Break.

 Weekend Itinerary of Austin